liuliu/ccv/doc/nnc.md

 ## 2. Computation Graph

 **Computation graph** expresses how the computation carries out.
 The output tensors can be used as input for the next command, so on and so forth.
-That is where *Tensorflow* got its name from.
+That is where *TensorFlow* got its name from.
 At this layer, **computation graph** knows the execution orders (data dependencies) between each command instances, and will schedule them on proper streams to ensure these execution orders are respected.
 Tensors themselves are not associated with the execution order at this point.

 A **computation graph** can contain a sub-graph, which is a **computation graph** itself.
 It is executed as a single command instance by the parent **computation graph**.
-As of now, only a *`while` type sub-graph* is supported.
-Actually, branching and looping are supported through the *`while` type sub-graph*.
+As of now, a *`while` type sub-graph* (for looping) and a *`case..of` type sub-graph* (for branching) are supported.

 A **computation graph** can be auto-tuned to find the best backend implementations that minimize the total execution time.
 There may be future optimizations to allow modifying the graph itself to do more aggressive tuning (such as including tensor conversions to trade between slower implementation and conversion + faster implementation).